-If you are an Academic Institution, your use is not limited to a single User for any Licensed Technology other than Paid Content.
-Instead, you may store that Licensed Technology on any of your computers, and you may allow all users of those computers to use that Licensed Technology under the License.
-However, those users are not authorized under your License to Distribute or sublicense the Licensed Technology (including as incorporated in a Product).
-For that, they must obtain a License of their own.
+If you are an Academic Institution, the limitation to use by a single User does not apply with respect to the Licensed Technology.
+Instead, you may store the Licensed Technology on any of your computers, and you may allow all users of those computers to use the Licensed Technology (excluding any Marketplace Content) under the License.
+However, those users are not authorized under your License to Distribute or sublicense the Licensed Technology (including as incorporated in a Product) unless they obtain a License of their own.

 3. New Versions and Content

-Epic may make Paid Content available to you for a fee.
-Your License to Paid Content is subject to your payment of the associated fee.
-In addition, your Paid Plug-in Users’ use of any Paid Plug-in under the License is subject to your payment of the associated fee for each Paid Plug-in User for that Paid Plug-in.
-When you pay the fee to obtain Paid Content, you are purchasing from Epic the right to have your License include that Paid Content.
-Regardless of any references Epic may make outside this Agreement to purchasing or selling Paid Content, Paid Content is licensed, not sold, to you under the License.
+Epic may also make Marketplace Content available to you for a fee.
+Your License to Marketplace Content is subject to your payment of the associated fee.
+When you pay the fee to obtain that Marketplace Content, you are purchasing from Epic the right to have your License include that Marketplace Content.
+Regardless of any references Epic may make outside this Agreement to purchasing or selling Marketplace Content, Marketplace Content is licensed, not sold, to you under the License.

 When you provide payment information to Epic or its authorized processor, you represent that you are an authorized user of the payment card, PIN, key, account, or other payment method specified by you, and you authorize Epic to charge such payment method for the full amount of the transaction.

 You agree to pay Epic a royalty equal to 5% of all worldwide gross revenue actually attributable to each Product, regardless of whether that revenue is received by you or any other person or legal entity, as follows: